FHIR-Tech/fhir-ai-backend/docs/architecture/CLEAN_ARCHITECTURE_REFERENCE.md

 - [ ] Error handling follows established patterns
 - [ ] Testing covers all business logic
 - [ ] Configuration is layer-appropriate
+- [ ] All requests inherit from BaseRequest<TResponse> or BasePagedRequest<TResponse>
+- [ ] All responses inherit from BaseResponse or PagedResponse<T>
+- [ ] All handlers implement IRequestHandler<TRequest, TResponse>
+- [ ] All validators inherit from BaseValidator<T>
+- [ ] MediatR pipeline behaviors are properly configured
+- [ ] No direct handler calls bypassing MediatR

 ## Performance Considerations